Babyze/FHouse/README.md

 # FHouse Project :house:

-This repository a detailed FHouse application that implements MVP architecture.
+This repository a detailed FHouse application that implements MVP architecture and Firebase.

 # Branch